Mexico national under-23 football team

 The Mexico national under-23 football team (also known as Mexico Olympic football team) represents Mexico in under-23 international football competitions such as the Olympic Games and Pan American Games.
 The selection is limited to players under the age of 23, except for the Olympic Games which allows the men's team up to three overage players.
 The team is controlled by the Mexican Football Federation (FMF), the governing body of football in Mexico.

 Since 1992, the under-23 team has participated in six Olympic tournaments, winning the gold medal in 2012.

 Results and fixtures

-The following is a list of match results from the previous 12 months, as well as any future matches that have been scheduled.
+The following matches have been played within the past 12 months.